psychemedia/storytelling-notes/golden-ball.md

 But I have come to see thee hung
 Upon this gallows-tree."

-Then the hangman said, " Now, lass, say thy prayers for thou must die."
+Then the hangman said, "Now, lass, say thy prayers for thou must die."
 But she said:

 "Stop, stop, I think I see my father coming!